Rahul-Pol/hello-world/README.md

 # hello-world
-This is Hello World Written in C language
+This is Hello World Program Written in C language